About My work

 As I grew up, I never remember feeling connected to my body, and I certainly don't remember feeling connected to my sensuality.
 I DO remember feeling a lot of shame, and a lot of self-doubt, mostly stemming from a strict catholic background.
 I remember people-pleasing, tension, overthinking, and perfectionism.

-I also remember feeling different: Constantly dreaming about becoming an artist or a famous writer.
+I also remember feeling different: constantly dreaming about becoming an artist or a famous writer.
 Wanting to dress in funky colors and be SEEN.
 Wanting to explore everything with a creative eye...school projects, hobbies, basic routines.
-I mostly kept these desires to myself, feeling the shame of being different or odd.
+I mostly kept these desires to myself, feeling the shame of being disobedient or vain.

 I didn't reach out for support with my Vaginismus until my early 20s.
 Up until that point, I lived with the pain and shame because it felt easier to ignore and try to "be normal."
 In reality, I was struggling.
 I'm so grateful I finally searched for answers.

 I went to physical therapy.
 I experimented with pleasure in various forms.
 I quit dieting and over-exercising.
 I explored my sexual identity and came out as queer.
+I went to school for creative writing and explored my sensuality via poetry and short stories.
 Oh...and I got witchy.

-I promptly signed up for a plant medicine class, then an aromatherapy certification class, and then I ended up working at the shop for a couple of years, tending to inventory and helping customers discover their favorite plant oils and scents.
+I promptly signed up for a plant medicine class, then an aromatherapy certification class, and then I ended up working at the shop for a year, tending to inventory and helping customers discover their favorite scents.

-Aromatherapy has helped me connect with my sensory body, in the obvious ways, but also in a way that has tuned me into my intuition, my aliveness, my day-to-day mundanity.
-Because of scent and the other senses, I have this gorgeous, magical tool that calms me when I'm anxious; keeps me in conversation with my physical body; gives space for the flow of emotion; and delights me in the simplest ways.
+Perfumery has helped me connect with my sensory body, in the obvious ways, but also in a way that has tuned me into my intuition, my aliveness, my day-to-day mundanity.
+Because of scent and the other senses, I have this gorgeous, magical tool that calms me when I'm anxious; keeps me in conversation with my physical body; connects me playfully to my creativity; and delights me in the simplest ways.

-And here I am, 6 years later, running a business as an aromatherapist and perfumer.
-I enjoy using my hands and my creative heart to make magical, powerful potions for people.
-These scents are intended to connect wearers to their own sensory world and inherent brilliance, bringing them pleasure, joy, confidence, and deep self-connection.
+And here I am, 6 years later, running a business as a perfumer, writer, and creative writing teacher.
+I enjoy using my hands and my creative heart to make perfumes for people.
+These scents are intended to connect wearers to their sensuality, to reclaim it and celebrate it.

 A few other facts about me: I live on the Appalachian mountains on unceded Piscataway and Massawomeck lands.
 I enjoy being outside amongst sun, trees, and dappled light, sipping coffee or tea.
 I have an eye for eclectic and funky decor and design and outfits.
-I find astrology interesting and fun to follow.
+I find astrology interesting and fun to follow (gemini sun; aries moon; pisces rising).
 I love the sounds of train whistles.
 I am drawn to neon lighting.
 I eat a lot of chocolate-covered pretzels and I drink a lot of seltzer.
 Velvet is my favorite texture.
 I rewatch the Veronica Mars series every few years.
-I read a lot of mystery novels.
+I read a lot of YA romance novels.
 I live for a good breeze.